tgalarneau/bms/README.md

 ![Screenshot](jbdbms.png)

 For my system, I also use two Thornwave bluetooth battery monitors.
 One for the solar charge controller and the other for an inverter.
-These are much simpler only requiring a read request at (0x15) which returns the data for processing.
+These are much simpler only requiring a read request at (0x15) which returns the data for processing. (these are well made and fairly inexpensive shunt monitors)

 For Thornwave see https://github.com/mkjanke/ThornwavePy I have only modified it for cvs data, writing to Unix socket and leaving connection open for ongoing data.
 As I am using linux I am utilizing systemd services for the data collection, with automatic loading on startup and restarting if connection lost.
 The meters-socket.py is for the Thronwave meters.